azat-co/practicalnode/chapter6/chapter6.md

   })
 ```

-The login route checks for the presence of this username in the `users` array but this can be a database call or a call to another API not a simple `find()` method.
-Next, `bcrypt` has a `compare()` method which asynchronously checks for the hash.
-If they match (`matched == true`), then `jwt.sign` will issue a signed (encrypted) token which has username in it but can have many other fields not just one field.
-The `SECRET` string will be populated from the environment variable or from a public key later when the app goes to production.
-It's a `const` string for now.
+The login route checks for the presence of this username in the `users` array but this can be a database call or a call to another API, not a simple `find()` method.
+Next, `bcrypt` has a `compare()` method that asynchronously compares the hash with the plain password.
+If they match (`matched == true`), then `jwt.sign()` will issue a signed (encrypted) token that has the username in it.
+(It can have many other fields, not just one field.)

 ```js
 app.post('/auth/login', (req, res) => {